Hundreds forced from Indiana homes as plastics fire burns

 Brown, the fire chief, said it’s unclear how many people have been evacuated from around the site.
 People outside that radius who live downwind of the fire were advised to keep windows closed and pets inside.

 Brown said the evacuation order would remain in place through Wednesday and perhaps into Wednesday night, depending on how much progress crews make in putting out the flames.
-He said the fire’s cause remains under investigation.
+He said the fire’s cause remains under investigation and the only injury has been a firefighter who suffered a minor ankle injury overnight Tuesday.

-Aaron Stevens, a Richmond police officer who lives six blocks from the plant, said he first heard the sirens Tuesday before he saw the pillar of smoke from his backyard that blocked the afternoon sun.
-The smoke came with an acrid odor and he said ash then fell on his deck and backyard.
+Some Richmond residents forced from their homes took shelter starting Tuesday afternoon at Oak Park Pentecostals, after families picking up their children from the church’s daycare realized they could not return home, said executive pastor Jesse Arthur.
+He expects the church’s expansive gymnasium, with bathrooms, showers and the daycare — and water and hot food provided by the Red Cross and residents — could fill up Wednesday evening.

-“It was blocking out the sun completely,” he said.
-“The birds were going crazy.”
+“I think most everybody was exhausted.
+Long day.
+Traumatic.
+Everything’s up in the air,” Arthur told The Associated Press on Wednesday.

 Jason Sewell, the on-scene coordinator for the U.S. Environmental Protection Agency, said the agency has been doing roving air sampling outside the evacuation area and into part of nearby Ohio, but no toxic compounds have been detected.